ladjs/lad/.github/CONTRIBUTING.md

-# Contributing to Glazed
+# Contributing to CrocodileJS

-Please follow the simple steps below when contributing to Glazed.
+Please follow the simple steps below when contributing to Crocodile.

 ## 1. Fork